maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Really ensure "attempts" list those with meaningful histories.
 I.e. if possible filter out navigation to and from the page etc.
 * Add better maxima support functions for off-line analysis.
  * A fully maxima-based representation of the PRT?

-## Expanding CAStext features

-* Expand the CASText format to enable us to embed the _value_ of a variable in CASText, not just the displayed form.
-* Conditionals in CASText adaptive blocks.
-(Aalto) See [question blocks](../Authoring/Question_blocks.md) for our plans.
-* Hints.
-Currently code is in the "hints" branch.
- * Make sure the syntax is updated to [hint:...] in line with the new format.
- * Provide a list of hints, and an interface through the docs.

 ## Expanding CAS features